The Six Million Dollar Man (1973-1978): Gone But Not Forgotten

 On this episode of Gone But Not Forgotten, we have the technology and capability to make the first episode all about The Six Million Dollar Man.
 This will be that episode!

 The Six Million Dollar Man actually started as a novel named Cyborg and no this has no connection to Jean Claude Van Dams’s 1989 cinematic masterpiece.
 Cyborg was written by Martin Caidin and was followed fairly closely by the eventual TV series.
 In the book Steve Austin is an astronaut who is horribly maimed after an plane crash from which he somehow survives.
-After the accident Rudy Wells, a doctor and master of high-tech bionics works with the Office of Strategic Operations, along with Oscar Goldman, one of the high ups at the OSO, to put Steve back together again.
+After the accident Dr. Rudy Wells, a master of high-tech bionics who works with the Office of Strategic Operations, along with Oscar Goldman, one of the high ups at the OSO, put Steve back together again.

 The book veers from what would happen in the TV series somewhat, with Austin having some “interesting” augmentations like a radio in his rib, a removable eyeball with a camera in it and a finger that can shoot poison darts.